Fine Art Sculptor.

 (Member of the Royal Society of Sculptors)

 My sculptures are expressions of peace, change and aspiration.
-They often convey my own optimism for the future and acceptance of the present.
-In abstract work, my objective is to express this in an organic way that is ethereal yet grounded in reality.
-In a figurative context I aim to capture the character of my subjects by attempting to render the beauty I always find, in a manner appropriate to the medium I am using.
+They convey my optimism for the future and acceptance of the present.
+In abstract pieces, my objective is to express this in an organic way that is ethereal yet grounded in reality.
+In figurative pieces I aim to capture the character of my subjects, whether in portraiture or other work, by attempting to render the beauty that I am able to find in a manner appropriate to the medium.

-My work is often based on nature, in flowers, shells, clouds and flames, informed by the study of the great sculptors and coloured by a personal spirituality.
+Often based on nature, on flowers, shells, clouds and flames, my work is informed by researching the great sculptors and coloured by a personal spirituality.

-I spent some years in Africa and Asia on development projects as an architect, before turning to sculpture and have degrees in Architecture and in Human Values and Contemporary Global Ethics.
+I spent some years in Africa and Asia on development projects as an architect and took degrees in Architecture and in Human Values and Contemporary Global Ethics before turning to sculpture.
+The carving I do today has been influenced by my past travels and study.

 Every piece that I produce has travelled with me along the journey of becoming and I know it almost as an entity with a personality.
 I know every centimetre of the block intimately, its strengths and flaws, having turned and inspected, pitched and shattered with hammer, flowed over surface with chisel and swayed from side to side as in a dance polishing, month after month, sometimes year after year.
 Then when the finished piece is purchased it is sent it off into the world and the process begins all over again.